MicrosoftDocs/appcenter-docs/docs/diagnostics/windows-support.md

 3. Make a `PATCH` request to the [symbol_uploads API](https://openapi.appcenter.ms/#/crash/symbolUploads_complete) using the `symbol_upload_id` property returned from the first step.
 In the body of the request, specify whether you want to set the status of the upload to `committed` (successfully completed) the upload process, or `aborted` (unsuccessfully completed).

+> [!NOTE]
-Note: When you building the UWP app with AppCenter you don't have to manually download your symbols file and upload it to diagnostics, indeed it would be forwarded to diagnostics automatically.
-So if the app crash, then crash appear symbolicated"
+> When you building the UWP app with AppCenter you don't have to manually download your symbols file and upload it to diagnostics, indeed it would be forwarded to diagnostics automatically.
+So if the app crash, then crash appear symbolicated.

 ## WinRT, Silverlight, and Other Platforms